This course may be fully subsidised for eligible students under the ACE funding program.

 - Identify as Aboriginal or Torres Strait Islander; or

 - Have a disability or be a dependent child, spouse or partner of a person with a disability; or

 - Be a Commonwealth Government Welfare Recipient or have a dependent child, spouse or partner who is a Commonwealth Government Welfare Recipient; or

 - Be experiencing signiﬁcant hardship as veriﬁed by a government agency, medical professional or relevant support agency; or

 - Someone who has English as an additional language and who is unable to effectively participate in the community or in employment.

 Be experiencing one of the following barriers to participation in training:

 - Very low literacy, language and/or numeracy skills

-- Persistent and ongoing personal issues impacting on their education
+- Persistent and ongoing personal issues impacting on your educational achievement

-- Signiﬁcant educational disadvantage, which impacts their ability to succeed in training
+- Signiﬁcant educational disadvantage that impacts your ability to succeed in training

-At the time of enrolment you will be asked to provide ID, Medicare number, USI, proof of Benefit and CRN (where applicable).
+At the time of enrolment you will be asked to provide ID, Medicare number, USI, proof of Benefit, Proof of Visa Type (if applicable) and CRN (where applicable).
 Please note that you can be asked to provide evidence to support your eligibility at any time.

 What to Bring To Class